NavyBoy37/NavyBoy37/README.md

-### Little bird, big aspirations
+# Little bird, big aspirations
 ## Current Work: The-Valley-Trading
-# A homely traveling merchant game.
-My first solo foray into video game development.
+### I don't even know what I am yet!!

 <!--
 **NavyBoy37/NavyBoy37** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.